BattletechModders/CustomAmmoCategories/AdditionalFiles/CAC/README.txt

 Additional unit statistic
 CACAPProtection - boolean - if true unit is protected from all AP damage including AP crits.
 If armor is absent crits will be rolled anyway.
 Can be locational
 CACAoEDamageMult - float - multipicator for all AoE damage to unit including AoE heat and stability if applicable.
-(Working for weapon attacks, landmines and component explosions)
+(Working for weapon attacks, landmines and component explosions).
+						   Can be locational
 CACAPDamageMult - float - multipicator for all AP damage to unit (only pierce through part of damage).
 Can be locational CACIncomingHeatMult - float - multipicator for all incoming heat (weapon attacks, landmines, burning terrain, AoE damage) CACIncomingStabilityMult - float - multipicator for all incoming stability (weapon attacks, landmines, burning terrain, AoE damage)